TypicalHog/randevu/README.md

 N is an integer 0 and up.
 It represents the desired randevu level.
 N = 5 would mean the user would get reminders for a specific item every 32 (2^5) days, on average.
-2^N = average number of days between randevus of level N for an item 1 / 2^N = probability a randevu of level N will occur for an item on any given day N = 0 is always active while any other level is probabilistic.
+2^N = average number of days between randevus of level N for an item (can vary) 1 / 2^N = probability a randevu of level N will occur for an item on any given day N = 0 is always active while any other level N is probabilistic.

 Run the program each day to see which items have a randevu that day.
 Even though the program runs offline, all users will get the same outputs